Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Results and Discussions

 \subsection{Generalization beyond meeting scenarios}

-As discussed above, we have demonstrated that our pruning method can safely remove over 80\% redundant parameters while maintaining performance comparable to the unpruned model.
-However, since the training data consist solely of meeting recordings from AMI, AISHELL-4, and AliMeeting, our analysis is limited to the meeting scenario and may not generalize well to other domains such as phone calls or daily conversations.
-Our ambition is to develop a general diarization pipeline that is both simple and effective across diverse scenarios.
-An ideal approach is expected to have the following characteristics: 1) the EEND model is lightweight and easy to deploy; 2) the clustering component uses the same hyper-parameters across datasets, avoiding over-tuning for each individual case; 3) the overall pipeline achieves competitive performance compared to state-of-the-art systems.
-In line with these principles, we first pre-trained WavLM based EEND models on a larger, multi-domain compound dataset.
-This dataset includes AMI, AISHELL-4 (AIS-4), AliMeeting (AliM), NOTSOFAR-1 (NSF), MSDWild (MSD), DIHARD-3 (DH3), RAMC, and VoxConverse (VoxC).
-More information about these datasets can be found in Section \ref{subsec: datasets}.
+As discussed above, we have demonstrated that our proposed pruning method can safely remove over 80\% of redundant parameters while maintaining performance comparable to the unpruned model.
+However, since the training data consist solely of meeting recordings from AMI, AISHELL-4, and AliMeeting, our analysis is limited to the meeting scenario and may not generalize well to other domains such as phone calls, YouTube recordings, or daily conversations.

+Our ambition is to develop a general diarization pipeline, based on EEND-VC, that is both simple and effective across diverse scenarios.
+An ideal approach is expected to have the following characteristics: 1) the EEND model is lightweight and easy to deploy; 2) the clustering component uses the same hyperparameters across datasets, avoiding over-tuning for each individual case; and 3) the overall pipeline achieves competitive performance compared to state-of-the-art systems.

+Following these principles, we pre-trained WavLM-based EEND models on a larger, multi-domain compound dataset comprising AMI, AISHELL-4 (AIS-4), AliMeeting (AliM), NOTSOFAR-1 (NSF), MSDWild (MSD), DIHARD-3 (DH3), RAMC, and VoxConverse (VoxC).
+Further details about these datasets are provided in Section~\ref{subsec: datasets}.
 We then applied our pruning strategy to the pre-trained models to eliminate redundant parameters.
-VBx \cite{landini2022bayesian} is adopted due to its superior performance in current experimental setup.
+For speaker-embedding clustering, we adopt VBx~\cite{landini2022bayesian}, which demonstrates superior performance in our experimental setup.
+A detailed analysis of VBx clustering within the DiariZen framework can be found in~\cite{vbx_petr}.

+The results are presented in Table~\ref{tab:compound_results}, where we also examine the effect of using longer \emph{local EEND windows} (i.e., the segment length in the EEND-VC framework).
+Using longer windows increase the likelihood that each speaker is captured with more speech, leading to more representative and discriminative speaker embeddings.
+However, they also increase the chance that more speakers co-occur within the same window, which can conflict with the assumptions of the powerset formulation---by default trained with up to four speakers and at most two overlapping.
+Such violations can degrade local EEND performance.